 that within itself has opposite meanings, such as sanction or cleave) –

 has very widely differing meanings.

-Of course, as the verse above states, it means to arouse or stimulate,
+Of course, as the verse to the left states, it means to arouse or stimulate,

 especially the curiosity.
 But the verb can also mean to trigger feelings of

 wounded vanity, and the related noun means those resulting feelings of

 I hope that Mr. Silverstein was not piqued by the solecism you attributed

 MEME WHAT YOU SAY.
 SAY WHAT YOU MEME

 Have you ever stopped to wonder how a word can just seem to appear in your life?
 Suddenly, you see it